x1hawk1x/opHAWK/README.md

-# opHAWK
-opHAWK on Optimism
+opHAWK token contract and logo